Hiya, I’m Jessica.

 DINOS: Dogs In Need of Space is a website filled with resources for people who live with dogs who are reactive, fearful, aggressive, you name it.
 I’m the author of The Official Guide to Living with DINOS.
 You can join Team DINOS over on Facebook!

 I live in Maine with my husband and our cats, dog, plus a whole lot of bird feeders.

 My Myers-Briggs type: INFJ.
 INFJs are a bunch of old souls that make up less than 1% of the population.
 This is my fave MB test.

 My top 5 Strengths according to Gallup: Relator, Activator, Input, Ideation, and Intellection.
 What does that mean for you?
 We’ll connect in a deep, meaningful way, I’ll help you activate your energy, and we’ll explore and generate new ideas through strategic thinking.

 And my top character strengths according to Via: Creativity, Humor, Love of Learning, Bravery, Honesty, and Perspective.

 You can always find me at: my local library.
 If sleeping over at the library was an option, I’d be the first to sign up.

 My top 2 Voice Values: Helpfulness + Playfulness.
 Everything I do is right there in those two words.

-Other places you might find me: Drive-in movies, old post offices, beginner yoga classes, book stores, in the woods, and out to brunch.
-Man, I really love brunch.
+Other place you might spot me: Drive-in movies, old post offices, beginner yoga classes, museums about anything (even shoes), walking in the woods, and out to brunch (the meal of queens!).